-Tell me if any of this describes where you are now…
+To answer that question – I want to ask if any of the statements below describes where you are now…

 - The thought of going without alcohol feels like a punishment.